 QuickBird Satellite Sensor (0.65m) - Decommissioned

-DigitalGlobe's QuickBird satellite sensor was successfully launched October 18, 2001 at Vandenberg Air Force Base, California, USA.
+MAXAR's QuickBird satellite sensor was successfully launched on October 18, 2001, at Vandenberg Air Force Base, California, USA.

 QuickBird Satellite Sensor (0.651m)

 (Image Copyright © MAXAR)

-Using a state-of-the-art BGIS 2000 sensor (PDF), QuickBird satellite collects image data to 0.65m pixel resolution degree of detail.
-This satellite is an excellent source of environmental data useful for analyses of changes in land usage, agricultural and forest climates.
-QuickBird's imaging capabilities can be applied to a host of industries, including Oil and Gas Exploration & Production (E&P), Engineering and Construction and environmental studies.
+Using a state-of-the-art BGIS 2000 sensor (PDF), QuickBird satellite collected image data to 0.65m pixel resolution degree of detail.
+This satellite was an excellent source of environmental data useful for analyses of changes in land usage, agricultural and forest climates.
+QuickBird's imaging capabilities had applied to a host of industries, including oil and gas exploration and production (E&P), engineering and construction and environmental studies.

 Cabo San Lucas